-Medical diagnostic and treatment capabilities have advanced significantly over the past few decades, however, brain injuries continue to be a major issue.
+Medical diagnostic and treatment capabilities have advanced significantly over the past few decades.
+However, brain injuries continue to be a significant issue.
 The brain is responsible for nearly all of the body's functions.
 Most people associate their identity, consciousness, and personality with the brain.
 Therefore, injuries involving the brain must be handled appropriately.

-Unfortunately, the complications that result from a brain injury are often permanent.
 The brain uses a network of neurons to send and receive signals.
 These signals include motor commands (instructing limbs to move) and sensory messages (such as pain, temperature, and pressure).
 If the neurons are damaged in a traumatic accident, they might not heal.
-To prevent this damage, it is critical for someone to seek medical care right away.
+To prevent this damage, someone must seek medical care right away.
+Unfortunately, the complications that result from a brain injury are often permanent.
 This can drastically improve someone's chances of making a full recovery.Common Causes of a Brain Injury

 Several common mechanisms might lead to a traumatic brain injury.
 Some of the most common causes include:

 - Motor Vehicle Accidents: Riders are often ejected during a motorcycle accident, making them particularly vulnerable to suffering a blow to the head.
-Auto accidents can also lead to impacts between the skull and the dashboard, steering wheel, or window.
+Auto accidents can also impact the skull, dashboard, steering wheel, or window.

 - Sports and Physical Assaults: Contact sports and physical assaults are other common causes of head injuries.
-Sports, such as football and soccer have been a focus of concussion research for years.
-Physical attacks involving both blunt and penetrating objects can also lead to a TBI.
+Sports like football and soccer have been a focus of concussion research for years.
+Physical attacks involving blunt and penetrating objects can also lead to a TBI.

-If someone suffers a brain injury, there are a variety of symptoms that might result.
-Some of the most common symptoms include recurrent headaches, emotional irritability, drowsiness, fatigue, and trouble focusing.
+If someone suffers a brain injury, a variety of symptoms might result.
+The most common symptoms include recurrent headaches, emotional irritability, drowsiness, fatigue, and trouble focusing.
 Acute symptoms include seizures, blindness, deafness, unconsciousness, and coma.

-What makes brain injuries challenging is that some people might only show one or two of these symptoms.
+Brain injuries are challenging because some people might only show one or two of these symptoms.
 Other people might present with all of them.
-It can be difficult to tell the various head injuries apart.
-For this reason, it is critical for everyone who suffers a blow to the head to seek medical care right away.Prompt Medical Treatment is Essential
+It can be challenging to tell the various head injuries apart.
+For this reason, it is critical for everyone who suffers a blow to the head to seek medical care immediately.Prompt Medical Treatment is Essential

-The faster someone is evaluated by a doctor, the quicker he or she can receive high-quality medical treatment.
+The faster someone is evaluated by a doctor, the quicker they can receive high-quality medical treatment.
 This will significantly improve the prognosis.

 Medical imaging might be necessary to look at the structure of the brain.
 A CT scan can reveal a bone fracture, brain bleed, or other neurological damage.
 An MRI offers a more detailed look at the brain.
-Some people might be observed for a few hours while others may require surgery.
-Each patient who suffers a blow to the head will receive comprehensive medical care that is individualized to his or her specific needs.
+Some people might be observed for a few hours, while others may require surgery.
+Each patient who suffers a blow to the head will receive comprehensive medical care individualized to their needs.